 There are several ways in which the epithelial barrier can be breached and damaged.
 Some proteins bind to carrier molecules in the brush border of the epithelium, tricking the enterocytes into transporting them across the barrier.
 Some proteins irritate or damage the cells.
 Some affect the bonds between enterocytes.

 Enterocyte Damage: Damage or destruction of the cells that line the gut occurs when certain substances interact with those cells.
-These substances include pathogens and toxins but also some specific dietary proteins, the most important of which are prolamins, agglutinins, and saponins, which are found in abundance in grains, legumes, and nightshade vegetables (see Why Grains Are Bad–Part 1, Lectins and the Gut and How Do Grains, Legumes and Dairy Cause a Leaky Gut?
-Part 2: Saponins and Protease Inhibitors) If an enterocyte dies, it leaves a hole in the gut barrier through which the contents of the gut can leak out.
+These substances include pathogens and toxins but also some specific dietary proteins, the most important of which are prolamins, agglutinins, and saponins, which are found in abundance in grains, legumes, and nightshade vegetables (see Why Grains Are Bad-Part 1, Lectins and the Gut, Are all lectins bad? (and what are lectins, anyway?) and How Do Grains, Legumes and Dairy Cause a Leaky Gut?
+Part 2: Saponins and Protease Inhibitors and The WHYs behind the Autoimmune Protocol: Nightshades) If an enterocyte dies, it leaves a hole in the gut barrier through which the contents of the gut can leak out.
 These holes are rapidly closed in a healthy individual.
 But when enterocyte death becomes rampant (as is the case in people with certain infections, or who are sensitive to gluten and prolamins, or who eat many prolamin-, agglutinin- and saponin-rich foods, or who have gut dysbiosis, or who have certain genetic tendencies), the body cannot keep up with the necessity for repair, and a leaky gut develops.
 A confounding factor for many people is a diet deficient in important nutrients required for effective repair of the gut barrier.

 Tight Junctions: The cells that line the gut are bound together by structures known as tight junctions.
 The tight junction is a complex of many different proteins that extend from the inside of the cell through the cell membrane to the outside of the cell.
 These proteins fold in such a way as to weave together with proteins from the adjacent cell and form a tight connection.
 This tight connection is essential for the barrier junction of the intestinal epithelium.
 Beyond this function, the tight junctions are also responsible for dividing the cell membrane of the enterocytes into two components, the apical membrane (the “top” of the cell, or the part that faces inside the gut) and the basolateral membrane (the “sides” and “bottom” of the cell, or the part that faces inside the body).
 Because these parts of the cell membrane have different functions, a properly functioning tight junction is critical to a properly functioning cell.
 In fact, loss of what is called epithelial cell polarity (the cell’s ability to know the difference between its apical and its basolateral membranes) occurs when tight junctions are not functioning properly, and this is an essential precursor to cancer.